-The terms of reference of the Risk Management Committee is in line with the regulatory requirements mandated under Part D Para C of Schedule III of the Listing Regulations which shall inter-alia include:

-- 1. To formulate a detailed risk management policy which shall include: - a.
-A framework for identification of internal and external risks specifically faced by the listed entity, in particular including financial, operational, sectoral, sustainability (particularly, ESG related risks), information, cyber security risks or any other risk as may be determined by the Committee; - b.
-Measures for risk mitigation including systems and processes for internal control of identified risks; - c.
-Business continuity plan; - 2.
-To ensure that appropriate methodology, processes and systems are in place to monitor and evaluate risks associated with the business of the Company; - To monitor and oversee implementation of the risk management policy, including evaluating the adequacy of risk management systems; - 4.
-To periodically review the risk management policy, at least once in two years, including by considering the changing industry dynamics and evolving complexity; - 5.
-To keep the Board of Directors informed about the nature and content of its discussions, recommendations and actions to be taken; - 6.
-Appointment, removal and terms of remuneration of the Chief Risk Officer (if any); - 7.
-Any other function as is mandated by the Board from time to time.

-Composition and attendance at the meetings held during the year The names of the Directors who constitute the Risk Management Committee and their attendance at the meetings held during the year are given below:

-Name Designation Category No. of meetings held during the tenure No. of meetings attended S. S. Rao Chairman Non-Executive Independent Director 3 3 T. R. Raghunandan Member Non-Executive Director 3 3 Bahirji A. Ghorpade Member Executive Director / Managing Director 3 3 G. P. Kundargi Member Non-Executive Independent Director 3 3 Latha Pillai Member Non-Executive Independent Director 3 3 Jagadish Rao Kote Member Non-Executive Independent Director 3 3 H. L. Shah Member Non-Executive Director 3 3 Mohammed Abdul Saleem Member Executive Director / Director (Mines) 3 3 The Chairman of the Risk Manageme nt Committee is an Independ ent Director.
+Terms of Reference anagement Committee is in I sting Regulations which shall ine with the regulatory requir inter-alia include: ements mandated under 1.
+To formulate a detailed risk management policy which shall include: A framework for identification of internal and external risks specifically faced by the listed entity, in p including financial, operational, sectoral, sustainability (particularly, ESG related risks), information, cyber risks or any other risk as may be determined by the Committee; b.
+Measures fo or risk mitigation i ncluding systems and proces sses for internal control of ide ntified risks; c.
+Business co ntinuity plan; 2. appropriate me the business of t 0311 systems are in place to mo nitor and evaluate risks 3.
+To monitor and management sy entation of the risk manager nent policy, including evaluat ing the adequacy of risk 4. eview the risk ma cs and evolving o ce in two years, including by c considering the changing 5.
+To keep the Bo actions to be tak informed about the nature a and content of its discussions s, recommendations and 6.
+Appointment, re moval and terms of remuneration of the Chief f Risk Officer (if any); 7.
+Any other function on as is mandate d by the Board from time to t time.
+Composition and The names of the Directors who constitute the Risk Management Committee and their attendance at the meetings held during the year are given below: attendance at the me Designation Category No. of meetings held during the tenure No. of meetings attended meetings held during the year S. 9 S. Rao Chairman Non-Executive Independent Director 3 3 T. F R. Raghunandan Member Non-Executive Director 3 3 Bal hirji A. Ghorpade Member Executive Director / Managing Director 3 3 G. P. Kundargi Member Non-Executive Independent Director 3 3 Lat ha Pillai Member Non-Executive Independent Director 3 3 Jag gadish Rao Kote Member Non-Executive Independent Director 3 3 Н. L. Shah Member Non-Executive Director 3 3 hammed Abdul eem Member Executive Director / Director (Mines) 3 3 The e Chairman of the Risk Manageme nt Committee is an Independ lent Director.
+Meetings The Risk Management Committee met three times during the financial year, on 24 June 2021, 12 Augu 9 February 2022.
+The interval between any two successive meetings did not exceed the stipulated tir meetings are scheduled well in advance. -

-Meetings

-The Risk Management Committee met three times during the financial year, on 24 June 2021, 12 August 2021 and 9 February 2022.
-The interval between any two successive meetings did not exceed the stipulated time line.
-The meetings are scheduled well in advance.